traject/traject/doc/macros.md

 to_field "color", always_add_black
 ~~~

-And now we pretty much know what a macro is:  It's just a ruby method that **returns** a lambda, a three-arg lambda like `to_field` wants.
+A macro is jus more step, using a method to create lambdas dynamically:  A Traject macro is just a ruby method that **returns** a lambda, a three-arg lambda like `to_field` wants.

 Here is in fact how the `literal` function is implemented: